NightsHigh/dotfiles/README.md

 1. To set the background, click the gallery icon in the bar at the top-right corner.
 2. To add more wallpapers, navigate to `~/dotfiles/links/Wallpapers` and place your desired images there.

-### Step 5: Enable Pywal for Discord: Optional

-1. Execute the command `betterdiscordctl reinstall`
-2. Inside Discord find BetterDiscord settings and go under theme and enable pywal theme

-This step is only available if you added the media tools Reinstall is applied, as there is already a theme file which makes betterdiscordctl think it's installed

 ## Dependencies

 - **Waybar**: Status bar for Hyprland